 Profit in commercial pig operations is driven by Feed Conversion Efficiency (FCE).
 This is how many kg of feed it takes to produce a kg of pig meat.

-With weaner pigs of high genetic merit housed in optimal conditions, you can now get a FCE of 2:1.
-This shows how far technology - genetics and nutrition has come in recent times.
+With weaner pigs of high genetic merit housed in optimal conditions, you can now get an FCE of 2:1.
+This shows how far technology - genetics, and nutrition have come in recent times.
 But don’t expect anything like this with pigs kept on small blocks or running outside on pasture - a system the pigs would probably prefer despite the lower performance.

 Feeding household food scraps that contain meat or have been in contact with meat is against the regulations unless the waste has been boiled for an hour, and it's best to avoid food waste from other sources altogether if you don't know exactly what's in it.

 Food waste is a very variable feed and can include such hazards as broken glass, toothpicks, cutlery, and excess ingredients of all sorts.